 When it comes to applying for a home mortgage loan, there are many choices and decisions to make.
 For example, what type of loan can you qualify for?
 Should you go with a variable or fixed interest rate?
 How long (or short) of a term?
 For prospective homebuyers still researching their options, this article is for you.
-We’ll explain what a mortgage term is and explore the pros and cons of both short and long-term home loans.
+We’ll explain what a mortgage term is and explore the pros and cons of both short-term and long-term mortgages in Arkansas and Missouri.

 What is a Mortgage term?